dynamis-gg/dynamis-gg.github.io/content/draft/new-ex.md

 If you queue for an Extreme trial on Raid Finder or Duty Finder, expect a long wait.
 If there are no parties currently forming for the trial you want to do, you can make your own.

-Check out our [PF glossary](pf-glossary) for help understanding PF postings, and join the [DESU server] to be able to notify other interested players when a party is forming.
+Check out our [PF glossary](pf-glossary) for help understanding PF postings.

 ### Assigning Positions